 This sweet and spicy bark is a favourite in desserts as well as savoury dishes.
 Its uses for health benefits are also numerous and varied.
 Cinnamon is traditionally said to help resolve gas and indigestion; support healthy weight, blood pressure

-levels; boost the immune system
+and cholesterol levels; boost the immune system

 to fight oncoming coughs and colds; and alleviate cramps from menstruation.